tsaka1/pka-sample-c4ljp2017/README.md

 # pka-sample-c4ljp2017
-A tiny sample of web application with public-key authentication
+A tiny sample of web application with public-key authentication presented at c4ljp-2017